Decolonize Your Practice!

 Implementing Your Liberation Blueprint:

-You'll decide where we go from here.
-You will learn how this work is cyclical and will give yourself license to include periods of rest and nurture in between your decolonization work.
+You will have designed your cyclical plan, or your Metal Health Liberation Blueprint throughout the program.
+You will learn how this work is cyclical and will give yourself license to include in your plan periods of rest and nurture in between your decolonization work.

-You'll learn to prioritize the steps that makes sense in your action plan and learn to have designated spaces during the week to continue engaging in decolonizing your practice.
+You'll prioritize the steps and areas that makes sense in your action plan, you'll create a timeline, and will learn to have designated spaces during the week to continue engaging in decolonizing your practice beyond this program.

 You'll present your Mental Health Liberation Blueprint to the group and share your vision to continue engaging in this work in the next 5, 10, 15, 20, 30+ years, both in the therapy room, your community, and your personal life.